capcheck-org/website/README.md

 ## Contributing

 We welcome contributions!
-Before submitting a pull request, please read our [Contributing Guide](CONTRIBUTING.md) and sign the [Contributor License Agreement](https://capcheck.org/cla).
+Before submitting a pull request, please read our [Contributing Guide](CONTRIBUTING.md) and sign the <a href="https://capcheck.org/cla" target="_blank">Contributor License Agreement</a>.